franciscop/fetch/readme.md

 ## Better `fetch()`

-- Parallel `GET` requests to the same url are not triggered multiple times.
+- Isomorphic fetch() so it works the same in the server as the browser.
 - Automatic `JSON.stringify()` and `Content-Type: 'application/json'` for plain objects.
 - Await/Async Promise interface works as you know and love.
 - Better error handling. `>= 400 and <= 100` will _reject_ the promise with an error instance.
 Can be caught as normal with `.catch()` or `try {} catch (error) {}`.
-- `{ credentials: include }` by default for automatic cookies.
 - Advanced [magic-promises interface](https://github.com/franciscop/magic-promises) so you can concatenate operations easily.
 - Import with the shorthand for tighter syntax. `import { get, post } from 'fch';`.